Government won’t remove Drew Harris if he loses no-confidence vote – Taoiseach

-The Garda Representative Association (GRA) is balloting members amid a deepening dispute over Mr Harris’ plans to change the rostering system within the force.
+The Garda Representative Association (GRA) is balloting members amid a deepening dispute over Mr Harris’s plans to change the rostering system within the force.

 Its interim general-secretary Ronan Slevin said issues with resources, recruitment and suspensions were discussed, but that the “central issue regarding rosters remains unresolved”.